 Kathy joined the Sacramento Police Department in 1994 as a Dispatcher, became a Community Service Officer and was later sworn in as a Police Officer in 1996.
 She has worked Patrol, Traffic, Recruiting, Internal Affairs, Criminal Intelligence, as an Executive Lieutenant, and oversaw police services at the Sacramento City Unified School District.
 She has also led the Contracts Services Division, Personnel and Fiscal Divisions, the Downtown Command, and the Outreach and Engagement Unit.

 Retired Deputy Chief, Sacramento Police Department

-Mike Bray is a 28-year veteran of the Sacramento Police Department and was appointed to Deputy Chief of Police in 2014.
+Mike Bray is a retired Deputy Chief of Police, a 28-year veteran of the Sacramento Police Department.

 Richard Harris, Board Member

-Richard Harris is one of the newest members of the Sacramento Police Foundation, joining in 2017.
-He is retired from careers in both law enforcement and education.
+Richard Harris joined the Board in 2017 and is retired from careers in both law enforcement and education.